polonel/trudesk-docs/docs/getting-started/configuration/mailer.md

 | Password Reset | Email sent when a user requests a password reset on the Login Page |

 ## Mailer
-SMTP settings to connect Trudesk Mailer to a provider for sending email.
+SMTP settings to connect Trudesk Mailer to a provider for sending emails.
 Not all email providers allow the same connection methods, Trudesk has been tested with the follow email providers.
 - **GMail**
   - Requires Google Account to [Allow Less Secure Apps](https://support.google.com/accounts/answer/6010255?hl=en)
 - **Office 365**
-- **Exchang Server**
+- **Exchange Server**
 - **Outlook.com**
 - **Zoho**